typst-community/tytanic/docs/book/src/guides/tests.md

 ## Unit tests
 Unit tests are found in the `tests` directory of your project (remember that this is where your `typst.toml` manifest is found).

-Let's write our first test, you can run `tt add my-test` to add a new unit test, this creates a new directory called `my-test` inside `tests` and adds a test script and reference document.
+Let's write our first test, you can run `tt new my-test` to add a new unit test, this creates a new directory called `my-test` inside `tests` and adds a test script and reference document.
 This test is located in `tests/my-test/tests.typ` and is the entry-point script (like a `main.typ` file).
-Assuming you passed no extra options to `tt add`, this test is going to be a `persistent` unit test, this means that its output will be compared to a reference document which is stored in `tests/my-test/ref/` as individual pages.
+Assuming you passed no extra options to `tt new`, this test is going to be a `persistent` unit test, this means that its output will be compared to a reference document which is stored in `tests/my-test/ref/` as individual pages.

 You could also pass `--ephemeral`, which means to create a script which creates this document on every test run or `--compile-only`, which means the test doesn't create any output and is only compiled.